Vecticum/vecticum-docusaurus/docs/vecticum/administration/00013000-workflows/00001000-workflow-steps.md

 ]
 ```

-There is possibility to turn off starting default for class workflow for document while creating it by system step action create.
-In the scenario workflow should start when creating the same document manually.
-In order to setup such scenario:
-Value expression in 'Create' system step should return parameter workflowStart with value "manual".
-Also document should have provided status value different than Initial status value in created document class form.
-Otherwise workflow will be started by hourly maintenance procedure anyway.
+If the class of the created documents does not specify manual start of the workflow, the system will automatically start the workflow on all created documents.
+To disable workflow autostart provide the parameter workflowStart with value "manual" and set the documets status.
+Provide a status that is different from the Initial status specified in the class settings.
+Otherwise the workflow will be started by hourly maintenance procedure.
 The example:

 ```javascript
 return